openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/establish_grading_policy.rst

 .. note::
  You can create problems in Studio without specifying that the subsection is an assignment type.
-However, such problems do not count toward a student's grade.
+However, such problems do not count toward a learner's grade.

-See :ref:`Working with Problem Components` for instructions on creating problems.
+For more information about creating problems, see :ref:`Working with Problem Components`.

-.. _The Student View of Grades:
+.. _The Learner View of Grades:

 **************************
-The Student View of Grades
+The Learner View of Grades
 **************************

-After a grading policy is in place, students can view both their problem scores and the percent completed and current grade in the **Progress** tab for the course.
+After a grading policy is in place, learners can view both their problem scores and the percent completed and current grade in the **Progress** tab for the course.

   .. image:: ../../../shared/building_and_running_chapters/Images/Progress_tab.png
-    :alt: Image of the student Progress tab
+    :alt: Image of the student Progress tab.

 Each item in the X axis of the chart is for a graded subsection.
 Graded problems in units are not broken out in the chart; the score from each problem